 Welcome to Muhlenberg’s Martin Art Gallery

 We engage in Muhlenberg’s vibrant cultural dialogue by bringing exhibits of all genres and media to the heart of our campus community.
-Our goal is to expose students, faculty, staff and the visiting public to diverse, high-quality national and international artists in several exhibitions spaces located in our Philip Johnson designed Baker Center for the Arts.
+Our goal is to expose students, faculty, staff and the visiting public to diverse, high-quality national and international artists in several exhibition spaces located in our Philip Johnson designed Baker Center for the Arts.

 Martin Art Gallery is a non-commercial space for creative research, which hosts roughly a dozen exhibitions each year.
 We employ two primary exhibition spaces: The Martin Art Gallery, a 1600 sf dedicated space, and our Galleria area, which holds multiple exhibitions and permanent collection works simultaneously.
 Exhibition spaces are accessible via the atrium of the Baker Center for the Arts.